Author | Media Contributor | Public Speaker

 Retired Police Detective Corporal | USMC SNCO

-For over 31 years, active shooter security expert Chris Grollnek M.S. has been immersed in the study and application of protective measures in the military, police, and private sectors.
-As the original founder of CGPGMG, LLC, the benchmark of “Active Shooter Prevention,” Christopher Grollnek is recognized as one of the nations leading experts regarding the active shooter phenomenon and events.
+For over 31 years, active shooter expert Chris Grollnek M.S. has been immersed in the study and application of protective measures in the military, police, and private sectors.
+As the founder of Active Shooter Prevention Project, LLC (ASPP, LLC), the benchmark of “Active Shooter Prevention,” Christopher Grollnek is recognized as one of the nations leading experts regarding the phenomenon of active shooter events.
 Known as the Active Shooter Expert (#activeshooterexpert), Chris is a highly sought Public Speaker, Published Author, and Corporate Security, Consultant.
-Grollnek has testified about Terrorism and Counterterrorism training needs of the United States and beyond before the U.S. Senate Ways and Means subcommittees in the Hart Senate office building in 2002.
-Leading up to his testimony before the U.S. Senate, Chris Grollnek was invited by the Center for Strategic and International Studies (CSIS) in Washington D.C. to provide insight to Ph.D.’s and Senior Executives Staff of the U.S. Government on subterranean training, complex curriculum development and public lectures.
+Grollnek has testified about the Terrorism and Counterterrorism training needs of the United States and beyond before the U.S. Senate Ways and Means subcommittees in the Hart Senate office building in 2002.
+Leading up to his testimony before the U.S. Senate, Chris Grollnek was invited by the Center for Strategic and International Studies (CSIS) in Washington D.C. to provide insight to Ph.D. and Senior Executives Staff of the U.S. Government on subterranean training, complex curriculum development, and public lectures.

-Although retired Chris remains continuously sought for public appearances, assessments, and media consulting.
-Reestablishing himself, Chris Grollnek performs his work with a rich history in risk management, mitigation strategies, OSHA policy compliance, police best-practices, policy, and security assessment programs.
-Focusing on cost-saving initiatives for security departments that generally run n the overhead and expenditure column, Chris has found cost-saving initiatives that actually show a return tear-over-year.
-These programs give emphasis on personal safety in public places while conducting risk management consulting to “C” Level Executives and Government Senior Executive Service professionals.
-Along with a team of highly experienced executives and former military officers, Chris Grollnek creates lasting value in CGPGMG’s services, which specialize in Active Shooter Prevention, Domestic Terrorism Prevention and awareness, mitigation, writing, and media appearances.
+Although retired, Chris remains continuously sought for public appearances, assessments, and media consulting; reestablishing himself, Chris Grollnek performs his work with a rich history in risk management, mitigation strategies, OSHA policy compliance, police best practices, policy, and security assessment programs.
+Focusing on cost-saving initiatives for security departments that generally run n the overhead and expenditure column, Chris has found cost-saving initiatives that show a return on investment year-over-year.
+These programs emphasize personal safety in public places while conducting risk management consulting to “C” Level Executives and Government Senior Executive Service professionals.
+Along with a team of highly experienced executives and former military officers, Chris Grollnek creates lasting value in ASPP, LLC services, which specialize in Active Shooter Prevention, Domestic Terrorism awareness, and mitigation, policy and script writing, along with media appearances.

 Chris Grollnek has earned numerous military and police certifications.
 As the former Secretary of the International Association of Undercover Officers, Inc., Chris maintains memberships in the National Tactical Police Officers Association (NTOA), Texas Tactical Police Officers Association (TTPOA), and the Texas Municipal Police Association (TMPA).